 2. Renovate the Upstairs Bathroom

 For someone who had never renovated much of anything, this was a tall order, but I knew with a little help from my friends (actually, my brother-in-law and father), I’d get the look I wanted without breaking the bank.
-Previous to the renovation, my upstairs bathroom consisted of dark wood paneling, a pink toilet and less than appealing linoleum tiling circa 1975.
+Previous to the renovation, my upstairs bathroom consisted of dark wood paneling, a pink toilet, and less than appealing linoleum tiling circa 1975.
 This had to go.
 To get started, I removed everything, including the bathroom sink.
 This gave me a better sense of the space and what I had to work with.
 I selected a geometric tile for the floor and was able to both install and seal the tiling in under two days.
 Next came the wood paneling.
 With one coat of primer and a second coat of white primer/paint, I had what looked like an entirely new space.
-Finally after installing a new white toilet and vanity purchased from a local box store, I had the calming look I was aiming for.
+Finally, after installing a new white toilet and vanity purchased from a local box store, I had the calming look I was aiming for.

 3. Plant a Garden and Set Up an Outdoor Space

 In my previous places of residence, the idea of having a garden and/or an outdoor space was just out of reach.
-I needed a place to grow my own vegetables and enjoy warm summer’s nights.
-To get started, I selected an area in my yard that received enough sunlight, but also received some shade throughout the day.
+I needed a place to grow my own vegetables and enjoy warm summer nights.
+To get started, I selected an area in my yard that received enough sunlight but also received some shade throughout the day.
 When outlining the parameter of the garden, I took into account the types of flowers and vegetables I wanted to plant along with the time it would take to maintain them on a regular basis.
 Upon completion of planting, I moved on to the setup of my outdoor space.
 Although this only consisted of a small table and chair set along with a variety of garden string lights, it made all the difference.
 I finally had an outdoor space of my own.

 Whether you’ve just moved into your first home, or have lived in your home for years, sometimes you just need an update.
-These updates were specific to my wants and needs, but you may have different opportunities for big impact.
+These updates were specific to my wants and needs, but you may have different opportunities for a big impact.
 With that said, don’t feel obligated to renovate everything at once.
 Sometimes the smallest of changes can be the most impactful.
-New curtains, couch pillows or even just a new wreath to hang on your front door can do the trick.
+New curtains, couch pillows, or even just a new wreath to hang on your front door can do the trick.